Ra-Na/C3D4C1-Abaqus-UEL/2_Mathematica/readme.md

-## Mathematica code that generates fortran code
+## Mathematica code that generates Fortran code

 - The two mathematica notebooks here generate some bulk Fortran code that is needed for the user element implementation.
 The files are commented and sufficiently self-explanatory.
   * `element_formulation.n` exports the element matrices to determine the polynomial coefficients from the DOF and to to evaluate the shape functions, see the file `code56.txt`